Toshiba Aurex System 10: Still Playing After All Those Years

 Boats converge in the calm waters on Matinloc Island, where island-hoppers have their lunch.

-After lunch, our boat headed to “Hidden Beach”, which was the most challenging part of the trip for non-swimmers, as one had to fight a swell near the edge of the cove, amidst huge rocks constantly slammed with waves.
-At least two boat crews had to assist each guest who either couldn’t swim or wouldn’t dare venture into the dangerous waters.
+After lunch, our boat headed to “Hidden Beach”, which was the most challenging part of the trip for non-swimmers, as one had to fight a swell near the edge of the cove, amidst huge rocks that were constantly slammed with waves.
+At least two boat crews had to assist each guest who either couldn’t swim or was unwilling to venture into the dangerous waters.

 The last leg of the tour was a brief stop at the “Helicopter Island” – so-called because its silhouette resembles a helicopter when viewed from a distance – where we took pictures of the majestic cliff walls.
-We missed those beautiful sunset views as gray skies were the theme for the rest of the afternoon.
+We missed those beautiful sunset views, as gray skies dominated the rest of the afternoon.

 It was almost 5 PM when we finally made the channel crossing back to the bay and a short walk along a narrow, tree-lined path leading to the resort’s back door, where some drinks and biscuits awaited us.